Not seeing items you’ve added? Sign in

 - A snug fit means you cannot pinch any excess webbing.
 If you can, the harness isn’t tight enough.

-The Problem with Bulky Winter Clothing
+The Problem With Bulky Winter Clothing

 While your child may appear to be snug in their car seat while wearing a winter coat, the bulky fabric can create slack in the harness straps and leave them too loose.
-In the event of a collision, the coat fabric can compress under the harness and potentially increase the risk to your child.
-To help keep your child safe in their car seat and ensure that the harness performs as intended, you should remove thick and bulky coats before securing your child with the harness.
+In the event of a collision, the thick coat layers can compress under the harness and potentially increase the risk to your child.

 Checking Your Child's Coat